Tojásos Nokedli - Hungarian Egg Dumplings

 Tojásos nokedli turns Hungarian dumplings into a filling main by adding scrambled eggs.
 Serve this delicious vegetarian meal with a side of crispy lettuce.
 A popular springtime meal, this is a delicious meat-free dinner option and fits perfectly into lent too.

-The zesty acidity of Figula Winery's Balatonfüredi Olaszrizling with its citrus notes beautifully complements the dumplings.
+The zesty acidity of Zelna Winery's Organic Vineyard Selection Olaszrizling with its citrus notes beautifully complements the dumplings.